nushell/nushell.github.io/commands/docs/last.md

 title: last
 categories: |
   filters
-version: 0.76.0
+version: 0.76.1
 filters: |
   Return only the last several rows of the input.
-Counterpart of 'first'.
-Opposite of 'drop'.
+Counterpart of `first`.
+Opposite of `drop`.
 usage: |
   Return only the last several rows of the input.
-Counterpart of 'first'.
-Opposite of 'drop'.
+Counterpart of `first`.
+Opposite of `drop`.
 ---

 # <code>{{ $frontmatter.title }}</code> for filters